CoolHandLuki/w4sp-lab/README.md

 Update for Kali 2022.2 in progress.
-Currently not all docker images are being build and the lab as a whole is not tested at all.
+Currently all docker images are building and running but the lab itself doesn't work.

 If you want to run it anyhow run:
 ```